-Page 563 -564: In Problems 2 and 3, assume the contributions were made in 2021 unless your instructor directs otherwise.
+Pages 563-564: In Problems 2 and 3, assume the contributions were made in 2022 unless your instructor directs otherwise.
+Thus, the time limited rules of the CARES Act and the Consolidated Appropriations Act, 2021 discussed below will not be applicable.

-Page 566 Footnotes 1 and 2: Both of these footnotes emphasize that the charitable deduction is not available to taxpayers who claim the standard deduction, i.e., the charitable deduction is a below-the-line deduction available only to those who itemize.
-The CARES Act provides, however, that, for taxable years beginning in 2020, an above-the-line deduction not to exceed \$300 is available to "eligible individuals" making "qualified charitable contributions." $\S$ 62(a)(22).
-An "eligible individual" is defined as "any individual who does not elect to itemize deductions." $\S$ 62(f)(1).
-To be a "qualified charitable contribution" the contribution must be made in cash and is subject to other limitations. $\S$ 62(f)(2).
-This above-the-line deduction is not available to contributions made in a taxable year beginning after 2020.
+Page 566 (Footnotes 1 and 2): Both of these footnotes emphasize that the charitable deduction is not available to taxpayers who claim the standard deduction, i.e., the charitable deduction is a below-the-line deduction available only to those who itemize.
+The CARES Act provides, however, that, for taxable years beginning in 2020, an above-the-line deduction not to exceed \$300 is available to "eligible individuals" making "qualified charitable contributions." § 62(a)(22).
+An "eligible individual" is defined as "any individual who does not elect to itemize deductions." § 62(f)(1).
+To be a "qualified charitable contribution" the contribution must be made in cash and is subject to other limitations. § 62(f)(2).
+Under the CARES Act, this above-the-line deduction was not available to contributions made in a taxable year beginning after 2020.
+The Consolidated Appropriations Act, 2021, however, extended the above-the-line deduction to contributions made in 2021 and increased it from \$300 to \$600 for a married couple filing a joint return (the deduction for non-married filers or married filers who file separately is still limited to \$300). §170(p) (as added by the Act).
+The Act also provides that, although the deduction may only be claimed by non-itemizers, it will not reduce adjusted gross income. § 63(b) and (c) as amended by the Act.